 There is a particular cruelty in the way we discuss the failures of Black youth in America.
 We cite dropout rates, incarceration statistics, and unemployment figures as if these young people arrived at disaster by some mystery.
-The path from a child's potential to their destruction is not a mystery.
-It is lined with the absence of adults who could have shown them a different road.
+The path from a child's potential to their destruction is no mystery at all — it is lined with the absence of adults who could have shown them a different road.

 We speak endlessly of the achievement gap.
-We pour billions into standardized testing regimes designed to measure it.
-We fund curriculum reforms designed to close it.
-We run professional development seminars designed to make teachers aware of it.
-And yet we have largely ignored the single intervention that the research identifies, with remarkable consistency, as one of the most powerful tools available for changing a young person’s life.
-That tool is the sustained, caring presence of an adult who has walked the road before them and is willing to walk it again.
+We pour billions into standardized testing regimes to measure it, curriculum reforms to close it, professional development seminars to make teachers aware of it.
+And yet we have largely ignored the one intervention the research keeps identifying, with remarkable consistency, as among the most powerful tools available for changing a young person’s life: the sustained, caring presence of an adult who has walked the road before them and is willing to walk it again.

-Mentorship is not a soft concept.
-It is not a feel-good abstraction that belongs on posters in guidance counselors’ offices.
-It is a rigorously studied, extensively documented intervention with measurable outcomes that rival or exceed the effects of the most expensive educational programs in the country.
+Mentorship is not a soft concept, not a feel-good abstraction for posters in guidance counselors’ offices.
+It is a rigorously studied, extensively documented intervention whose measurable outcomes rival or exceed the most expensive educational programs in the country.

 In Black America, where the need is most desperate and the supply most catastrophically short, the mentorship deficit represents a crisis larger than the achievement gap itself — because the achievement gap is, in substantial part, a consequence of it.